 Add the cocoa powder and sweetener gradually, a couple tablespoons at a time.
 Puree after each addition, until smooth.

 Line a mini muffin pan with parchment liners.
-Pour or spoon the batter evenly into each liner, about 1/3 of the way full.
+Pour or spoon the batter evenly into each liner, filling to the top.

 Freeze for at least 30 minutes, until solid.

 Share your recipe picture by tagging @wholesomeyum and hashtag it #wholesomeyum on Instagram, or in our Facebook support group, too – I’d love to see it!

 Use salted macadamia nuts.
 If yours are unsalted, add some sea salt to taste.

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Create a free account to save your favorite recipes!Sign Up To Save Recipes

 © Copyright Maya Krampf for Wholesome Yum.
 Please DO NOT SCREENSHOT OR COPY/PASTE recipes to social media or websites.
 We’d LOVE for you to share a link with photo instead. 🙂

 I honestly can’t see myself making any other fat bomb at this time.
 These are very good and easy I’ve probably made them 6 times now.
 Thank you for the recipe!!!